AsifKibria/disable-free-shipping-heavyweight/readme.txt

 = Can I exclude certain products from restrictions? = Yes.
 Edit the product and check the box labeled "Exclude this product from shipping restrictions."

+= Can I disable admin notification emails? =
+Yes.
+There is a setting in the plugin options to enable or disable admin notification emails.

+= What information is included in the admin notification email? = The email includes the customer's name (if logged in) and a list of products in the cart at the time the shipping method was restricted.

+= Does the plugin support caching plugins like Redis or Memcached? = Yes.
+If a persistent object cache is detected, the plugin will cache restriction results for up to 12 hours for improved performance.

 == Screenshots ==
 1. Admin settings panel
 2. Cart with shipping method disabled due to restriction
 3. Product edit screen with override option

 == Changelog ==
+= 1.3.0 =
+* Added option to enable/disable admin notification emails
+* Admin notification email now includes customer name and product details
-= 1.2.0 =
+* Leverages persistent object cache (e.g., Redis/Memcached) for performance if available = 1.2.0 =
 * Major update: Multiple shipping methods, zone/class/subtotal/item count/dimension thresholds, admin notification, frontend messaging, product-level override
 = 1.1.0 =